kandeeswaran11/Magic-Quick-Texter-Instant-Automate-Your-Repetitive-Typing.../README.md

-# Magic-Quick-Texter-Instant Automate Your Typing
+# Magic-Quick-Texter-Instant Automate Your Typing (Demo Version)
 Magic Quick Texter - is a Text Expander ( Tiny shortcut text into long text ) And Auto Form filler utility powered by AutoHotkey v2.
 Its lets you turn tiny shortcuts (Hotstring or Hotkey) into long text instantly, fully customizable from Excel without editing scripts.

+If you Need Full .exe Version or AHK V2 Version Contact Me At instantautomate@gmail.com
 # How it works
 Prepare your Excel file (Shortcuts.xlsx) with 4 columns:
  1. Type → **Hotstring** or **Hotkey**